liquidctl/liquidctl/docs/nzxt-kraken-x-3rd-generation.md

+# Third generation NZXT coolers

-# NZXT Kraken X, 3rd generation
+## NZXT Kraken X42, X52, X62, X72

 The Kraken X42, X52, X62 and X72 compose the third generation of liquid coolers by NZXT.
 These devices are manufactured by Asetek and house fifth generation Asetek pumps, plus secondary PCBs specially designed by NZXT for enhanced control and lighting.